 New Opportunities in the New Millennium

-In July 2003, at the initiative of the two departments, the College of Liberal Arts and Sciences dissolved the Division of Government.
-Since that time the Department of Public Administration has functioned as a fully independent department within the College.
+In July 2003, at the initiative of the two departments, the College of Liberal Arts and Sciences dissolved the Division of Government, and the Department of Public Administration began functioning as a fully independent department within the College.

 In 2002, an undergraduate major was added at the Edwards Campus in Overland Park, Kansas; since that time we have added an undergraduate minor in public administration as well.
 In 2004 an independent Departmental PhD in Public Administration was added.
-In 2008, the Public Management Center, located in Topeka, Kansas, which provides training to public sector managers and staff, came under the administrative control of the Department.
-The PMC offerings include the Certified Public Manager Program, the Emerging Leaders Academy, and a variety of custom courses for public service organizations.
+In 2008, the Public Management Center, located in Topeka, Kansas, which provides training to public service managers and staff, came under the administrative direction of the Department.
+The PMC offerings include the Kansas Certified Public Manager Program, the Emerging Leaders Academy, the Law Enforcement Leadership Academy and a variety of custom courses for public service organizations.

 While there have been many administrative changes over the years, the KU MPA program has maintained its focus on city management, achieving the rank of #1 in U.S. News and World Report in 1998 and maintaining that rank ever since, most recently for the 2013 rankings.

 Graduates of the intern-option MPA program have become city managers in municipal governments across the country from Falmouth, Maine to Santa Barbara, California; from Washington, D.C. to Fort Worth, Dallas, and San Antonio in Texas.
-Four graduates of our program have been elected president of the International City/County Manager's Association (ICMA).
+Five graduates of our program have been elected president of the International City/County Management Association (ICMA): Bob Kipp (ICMA '77; MPA '56), Larry Gish (ICMA '78; MPA '54), George Schrader (ICMA '79; MPA '55), Buford Watson (ICMA '86; MPA '60), and David Limardi (ICMA '08; MPA '78).
 Meanwhile, graduates who completed the MPA part-time while working in a variety of governments and nonprofits have served as police and fire chiefs, heads of state agencies and departments, and in an array of other public sector leadership positions.

 Continued Faculty Excellence

 The quality of the faculty remains exceptional.
 Faculty members participate on several editorial boards for prominent journals in the field, hold leadership positions in a variety professional organizations, and have received prestigious awards from scholarly associations.
-The Journal of Public Administration Research and Theory (JPART), established by Professor George Frederickson is well respected in the field and administratively housed in the Department.
-The stature of the Department of Public Administration within the University of Kansas is also recognized, with several faculty members currently or recently serving in significant leadership positions in the University administration.
+The Journal of Public Administration Research and Theory (JPART), established by Distinguished Professor George Frederickson is well respected in the field and administratively housed in the School.
+The stature of the School of Public Affairs and Administration within the University of Kansas is also recognized, with several faculty members currently or recently serving in significant leadership positions in the University administration.

 The 2011 Trifecta

-With the addition of new degree programs and the Public Management Center, we were looking more and more like a professional school and less like a traditional department in the College of Liberal Arts & Sciences.
+With the addition of new degree programs and the Public Management Center, we began to look more like a professional school and less like a traditional department in the College of Liberal Arts & Sciences.
 In 2011, Dean Danny Anderson and Provost Jeff Vitter agreed and supported our request before the Kansas Board of Regents to become a school.
 As of July 1, 2011, the Board of Regents approved the creation of the School of Public Affairs and Administration within the College of Liberal Arts and Sciences.